PRICING YOUR HOME

 PRICING YOUR HOME IS PART SCIENCE AND PART SKILL

-In order to sell your home for the best possible price, there are several factors to consider:
+Knowing the current market environment is critical in order to sell your home for the best possible price, there are several factors to consider:

 TIME OF YEAR

-The CMA reports usually contain:
+The CMA report usually contains:

-- Off-Market or expired listings.
+Off-Market or expired listings.
 These are properties that were taken off the market for any reason.